 Wild-caught salmon is one of the best foods for both your mood and brain health.
 This lean protein contains double your recommended value of vitamin B12.
-Getting enough of this vitamin is crucial to warding off depressing and staying mentally healthy.
-(6)
+Getting enough of this vitamin is crucial to warding off depression and staying mentally healthy.

-One study found that patients with the highest vitamin B12 levels were most successful in combatting depression.
-(7) Salmon also packs a punch of mood-stabilizing essential fatty acids.
-These bad boys keep your brain operating in tip-top shape by helping you producing the right chemicals so you can turn that frown upside down.
-(8)
+Salmon also packs a punch of mood-stabilizing essential fatty acids.
+These bad boys keep your brain operating in tip-top shape by helping you produce the right chemicals so you can turn that frown upside down.

 Last in this list of mood-boosting foods?
-Probably the most beloved of berries: the strawberry, which proves the berries are rich in an array of vitamins and nutrients like vitamins A and C and manganese.
+Probably the most beloved of berries: the strawberry.
+These berries are rich in an array of vitamins and nutrients, like vitamins A and C and manganese.